Skip to main content

 Decision tree - click for PDF

-Over the phone interpreting connects spoken language interpreters via telephone with the health care provider and limited English proficiency patients.
+Over the phone interpreting connects spoken language interpreters via telephone with the health care provider and patients who communicate in languages other than English.
 The interpreter converts the spoken language from one language to another, enabling listeners and speakers to understand each other.

 Over the phone interpreting is an on-demand service available to B.C. health authorities, family practices and specialists.